On the Road……Meadow Club, Fairfax

 Let’s pack up and take off and dig Laurel Dell camp.
 Then we’ll hike over the trails down to the sea and swim.

 We arrived at Laurel Dell camp at about ten, it was also supplied with stone fireplaces with grates, and picnic table, but the surroundings were infinitely more beautiful than Portrero Meadows.
-Here were the real meadows: dreamy beuaties with soft grass sloping all around, fringed by heavy deep green timber, the whole scene of waving grass and brooks and nothing in sight.
+Here were the real meadows: dreamy beauties with soft grass sloping all around, fringed by heavy deep green timber, the whole scene of waving grass and brooks and nothing in sight.

 On the Road……Cataract to Laurel Dell